Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 ALTERNATIVE ID METHODS

-Ear tipping of feral cats has also been done for some time as a means of identifying them.
+Ear tipping of feral cats has also been done for some time as a means of identifying them when they have been neutered and vaccinated.

 Older microchips that do not conform to ISO standards may be missed with an ISO compliant scanner.
 However, universal scanners have become available that can read them.